ponagr/python_2_data_engineering/README.md

-Course with focus on data extractions, data transformations, data loading and dashboards using dlt, dbt, duckdb and streamlit.
+Course with focus on pipelines with data extractions, data transformations, data loading and dashboards using dlt, dbt, duckdb and streamlit.

 ## Data engineering course schedule